 Environmentally friendly and sustainable

 Fusion welded frames and sashes afford excellent weather resistance.
-Aesthetically clean - free of screws or riverts
+Aesthetically clean – free of screws or rivets

 Enhanced seal against air, water, sound with thermal insulation which exceed the requirements of Australian Standards

-Double glazed which fits many thick laminate glasses to achieve high insulation against temperature and noise (up to 44db reduction).
+uPVC frames allow you to use thicker double glazed units which achieve high insulation against temperature and noise (up to 44db reduction).
 Double glazing also achieves the highest energy ratings and thermal insulation

 Fusion welded joints which allow the triple-chambered profiles to be joined perfectly